 The monarchy enjoys continued popular support.
 But Swedish monarchs are restricted to opening bridges and parliament, with less power than any other European royal heads of state.
 The current royal dynasty is relatively young — in 1810 the government needed a replacement king sharper with money than the old one, and offered the throne to a wealthy French field marshal, Jean-Baptiste Bernadotte (aka King Karl XIV Johan).
 Paradoxically, some of the world's most stable democracies are the monarchies of northern Europe.

-The Year in Sweden by Kim Loughran is on sale now at the AdLibris online bookstore.
+Article written in 2010.
+The Year in Sweden by Kim Loughran is on sale at the AdLibris online bookstore.